gfxdisp/pwcmp_rating_unified/README.md

 ## Usage

 The code for this example can be found in the examples folder (example1.m).
-To produce a unified scale we need a pairwise comparison matrix D (NxN) and a rating matrix M (NxK), where N is the total number of conditions and K is the total number of subjects in rating experiments.
+To produce a unified scale we need a pairwise comparison matrix C (NxN) and a rating matrix M (NxK), where N is the total number of conditions and K is the total number of subjects in rating experiments.